-Mitchell has had numerous solo exhibitions in New England and is included in several galleries around the country.
+Mitchell has had countlesss solo exhibitions in New England and is exhibited in several galleries around the country, including the Beach House Gallery in Dunedin, Florida.
 Her work was reviewed in Art and Art Deadlines, where she was featured as “Artist of the Year” in 2015.

 Emily lives in Richmond, VT with her husband, two sons, rescue dog and cat.
 When she is not developing her art, she can be found training for competitive swimming, both in pools and many of Vermont’s lakes.
 She is an 2003 Ironman Lake Placid Finisher.

 My work begins with applications of miscellaneous paint on spare canvasses, and slowly evolves from loose, colorful marks into vibrant and complex "landscape stories".
 The narrative imagery, abstract shapes and spaces, are all rooted in my strong connection to nature.
 Often the exact composition is determined, not by a preconceived plan, but from the marks and patterns and emotion behind the story I wish to tell.
 The translucent layers of color allow me to create a push and pull between foreground and background – a hypnotic depth and sensation of space.Typically, the longer your eyes linger on any of the pieces, the more you can find.
 Deep within the layers of paint, are the layers within of all of us – thin and thick, complex, translucent skins of color, masking, but not eliminating, our shared experiences, feelings and moments.